 The Coast Guard dispatched a 47-foot Motor Lifeboat from Station Golden Gate, as well as a Dolphin helicopter crew.

-“It was so dark out that I couldn’t see the boat, even while wearing night vision googles, until we were right on top of it,” Petty Officer 3rd Class Steve King, the rescue swimmer aboard the Dolphin helicopter, said in the press release.
+“It was so dark out that I couldn’t see the boat, even while wearing night vision goggles, until we were right on top of it,” Petty Officer 3rd Class Steve King, the rescue swimmer aboard the Dolphin helicopter, said in the press release.
 “It was really great that they had flares.”

 Katherine Voth, the aircraft commander of the Dolphin helicopter, said her team “did a great job working through these challenging conditions to result in three lives saved.
 This positive outcome was a direct result of the sailors having life jackets, flare guns and cell phones.
 In addition to these items, I also recommend having an EPIRB, survival radio and immersion suits whenever you go out on the water.”